stepzen-dev/examples/with-subscriptions/README.md

 npm run start:all
 ```

-This command deploys the GraphQL schemas in the `stepzen` directory to the StepZen Cloud and the websockets endpoint is `wss://ACCOUNT.stepzen.net/stepzen-subscriptions/api/with-subscriptions/__graphql`, which is used by the client app.
+This command deploys the GraphQL schema in the `stepzen` directory to the StepZen Cloud and the websockets endpoint is `wss://ACCOUNT.stepzen.net/stepzen-subscriptions/api/with-subscriptions/__graphql`, which is used by the client app.

 > You can also start the GraphQL server and client separately by running `npm run stepzen` and `npm run start` in separate terminals.